George Albert Boulenger

-Life
+Early life and education

 Boulenger was born in Brussels, Belgium, the only son of Gustave Boulenger, a Belgian public notary, and Juliette Piérart, from Valenciennes.
 He graduated in 1876 from the Free University of Brussels with a degree in natural sciences, and worked for a while at the Royal Belgian Institute of Natural Sciences, Brussels, as an assistant naturalist studying amphibians, reptiles, and fishes.
 He also made frequent visits during this time to the Muséum national d'Histoire naturelle in Paris and the British Museum in London.

-In 1880, he was invited to work at the Natural History Museum, then a department of the British Museum, by Dr. Albert C. L. G. Günther and assigned to the task of cataloguing the amphibians in the collection.
-His position in the British Museum meant that he had to be a civil servant of the British Empire, so became a naturalized British subject.
-In 1882, he became a first-class assistant in the Department of Zoology and remained in that position until his retirement in 1920.